 Amphion Grant Program

-Owing to the ongoing COVID-19 pandemic, the Foundation will accept proposals for the following in addition to regular in-person activities:
+Please note: Due to the ongoing COVID-19 pandemic, the Foundation will accept proposals for the following in addition to regular in-person activities:

 - Socially distanced and other safe methods of live performance